Salah2Eddin/Mute-when-prayer-comes/README.md

 Just get yours from their site - it's free
 >https://ipinfo.io

+Also mute.py is hardcoded to my home city , i dont recommend using it without changing it

 # License
 >Do whatever you want with this script, i don't care